 Some Notes About Webs

 There are a few things to keep in mind when you see a web.
-They can be a sign of poor cleaning habits, as common house spiders prefer to build webs in relatively undisturbed locations.
+It’s true that they can be a sign of poor cleaning habits.
+This is because common house spiders prefer to build webs in relatively undisturbed locations, such as dark corners.
+But even a regular cleaning schedule won’t prevent the occasional spider web.

-It can also be a sign that you have access points around your home, such as a poorly caulked window frame.
 But most importantly, looking at a web closely will reveal any captured prey, which in turn can warn you of an insect infestation.
+Remember, spiders aren’t dropping by to take a few photos and buy souvenirs.
+They’re here because of available food sources.

 Why Should You Remove Webs?